Show Map

 “It was rumoured that the owners had heard the property was to be seized by law enforcement and they left the premises in the middle of a meal.
 Plates at the kitchen table lent credence to this as they still had partially eaten eggs, ketchup and toast on them.
 When the commercial refrigerator was opened, several loaves of bread covered in thick mould were found.
 It took a while but the lodge was soon made liveable.
 Our grandparents agreed to live at the lodge during the summer while real estate agents brought potential buyers to view the lodge and the cabins.

-Some characters put up signs on Shangri La Road to break up the long drive through the bush: Toe Nail Hill, Black Fly Gulch, Chimney House, Woops-Another-Bump, No Passing on the Curve, and No Passing on Solid Line.
+Some characters put up signs on Shangri La Road to break up the long drive through the bush: Toe Nail Hill, Black Fly Gulch, Road Plowed for Spring Planting, Centre Lane for Passing Only, Woops-Another-Bump, No Passing on the Curve, and No Passing on Solid Line.
 Some of these names survive in the new civic addresses.

 Subsequent owners: